2200272/CS220AU-DP-2022/assessement.md

 ## Self-assessment
-To measure my own progress, I filled in the table below using the above marking rubric. <!-- move symbols -->
+To measure my own progress, I filled in the table below using the above marking rubric.

 <br>